Why did I become a Catholic?

 Of course, I believe I could have gone to heaven as a Protestant.
 Who can deny that the Holy Spirit is active in Protestant Churches?
 They have the gifts of the Spirit, an amazing zeal and love for Christ and the Kingdom of God.
 Many Protestant martyrs have shed their blood for their faith.

-The Catholic Church recognizes all baptized Christians as brothers even if they are in communities which have separated from the Catholic Church since the Reformation.
+The Catholic Church recognizes all baptized Christians as brothers even if they are in communities which have separated from the Catholic Church.
 Here is how the Catechism puts it:

 818 "However, one cannot charge with the sin of the separation those who at present are born into these communities [that resulted from such separation] and in them are brought up in the faith of Christ, and the Catholic Church accepts them with respect and affection as brothers . . . .
 All who have been justified by faith in Baptism are incorporated into Christ; they therefore have a right to be called Christians, and with good reason are accepted as brothers in the Lord by the children of the Catholic Church."